DanielBarie/FritzingBuild/README.md

 You might want to set the Gerber checkbox as well.

 ## Spice, Spice, Spice..
 libngspice gets compiled into a static library (`libngspice.a`) and successfully linked (statically) into Fritzing binary.
-But Fritzung still wants to load the shared version?
+But Fritzing still wants to load the shared version?

 Check exports of compiled static library:
 `nm libngspice.a | grep ngSpice_Init` should give